 It is anticipated that a pivotal trial would evaluate the safety and effectiveness in a nationally representative sample of approximately 500 U.S. adults with hyperlipidemia located in 5 geographically distinct regions.
 Adults, aged 18-75, would be included if their fasting LDL cholesterol is poorly controlled (i.e., above their risk-adjusted target).
 These participants would be randomized in a one-to-one fashion to a control or intervention group.
-The control group would be provided standard of care along with the hyperlipidemia product candidate.
+The control group would be provided standard of care treatment.
+The intervention group would be provided standard of care along with the hyperlipidemia product candidate.
 The primary outcome measure would be fasting LDL cholesterol, measured at 90 days.
 The secondary outcome measure would be fasting LDL cholesterol, measured at 180 days.